Want an active dog? Discover the top 11 herding dog breeds

 The Pembroke Welsh Corgi is intelligent and easy to train.
 However, they are also very active dogs with a lot of energy.
 They need daily exercise to stay healthy and happy.

 The Pembroke Welsh corgi is a cattle herding dog that originated in Pembrokeshire, Wales.
-The exact date of origin is unknown, but it is believed that the breed dates to the 1100s.
+The exact date of origin is unknown, but the breed is believed to date to the 1100s.

 The Pembroke Welsh corgi was first brought to the United States in 1934.